-(13) The university board of trustees may submit a proposal to the Budget, Finance, and Business Operations (BFBO) Committee of the Board of Governors by May 31 of each year to establish an undergraduate tuition differential to be effective with the fall academic term.
+(143) As a component of the annual university Work Plan, a The university board of trustees may submit a proposal to the Budget, Finance, and Business Operations (BFBO) budget cCommittee of the Board of Governors by May 31 of each year to establish an increase in the undergraduate tuition differential to be implemented effective with the fall academic term.
 The tuition differential shall promote improvements to undergraduate education and provide financial aid to undergraduate students who have financial need.
 University boards of trustees shall have flexibility in distributing need-based financial aid awards according to university policies and Board of Governors' regulations.